Hiccups can be annoying and irritating, and sometimes worrying. We all know they are very common in humans, but what about dogs?

 - Eating very hot or cold drinks

-- Drinking sodas or carbonated beverages (please never ever give sodas to your pup!)
+- Drinking sodas or carbonated beverages (please never give sodas to your pup!)

 How can I make my dog’s hiccups better?